-- 1 Turn the ignition switch to the (On) position. - Press and hold the SEL button and the SET button until the hour digits start flashing.
+- 1 Turn the ignition switch to the ON position. - 2 Press and hold the SEL and the SET buttons until the hour digits start flashing.

-- 3 Press the SEL button until the desired hour is displayed. - Press and hold to advance the hour fast.
+- 3 Press the SEL button until the desired hour is displayed. - Press and hold the SEL button to advance the hour fast.